ai-forever/LIBRA/README.md

 ### Adding Your Own Model

-In order to add your own dataset, create a config file using configs/template.ini for it (e.g., longchat32k.ini) and specify the necessary parameters in it.
+In order to add your own model, create a config file using configs/template.ini for it (e.g., longchat32k.ini) and specify the necessary parameters in it.

 ### Generating Answers